JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 ### Precipitation & Temperature

 Rainfall data collection and imputation used the same methodology as flow but with the two extra tasks:
 - Locations.
-It is assumed that rainfall and temperature of proximal coordinates(below 10 km it is around 90%) have high correlations, therefore I use locations at least  10 km from each other.
+It is assumed that rainfall and temperature of proximal coordinates have high correlations(below 10 km it is around 90%), therefore I use locations at least  10 km from each other.
 The coordinates of the data collection points start from Ashe, where
 River Test rises untill HF measuring point at Southampton.
 A list of the locations is saved in */data/stations.csv*:
 <p align="center">
 <img src="/plots/samplePoints.jpg" width="400" height="300">